slowernews/wisdom-tldr/chapters/introduction.md

 <!--
-“The rise is always better than the peak.” -- Jim Jefferies
+“The rise is always better than the peak.” -- Jim Jefferies It's a mountain of a dream and a mile-high climb to the top.
+And what it took me a long time to discover is that I didn't like ot climb much.
+I just liked to imagine the summit.

 It’s quite liberating to understand reality as a construction.
 High expectations make you miserable, expectations nowadays are more and more triggered by top of hierarchy being more exposed.